rmfortes/express-crud-api/README.md

 # Contribution Guidelines

-Should you identify any bugs or have any ideas for how to make code more scaleable (especially with regards to automating creation & importing of individual JSON files for each data entry), kindly submit a pull request on this project's GitHub repo.
+Should you identify any bugs or have any ideas for how to make code more scaleable (especially with regards to automating creation & importing of individual JSON files for each data entry), kindly submit an issue on this project's GitHub repo.

 Link to repo: https://github.com/rmfortes/express-crud-api